EricaCPierce/code-100/README.md

 10. June 20 Zero to Mastery, Chapter 45
 11. June 21 Zero to Mastery, Chapter 46.
 Learned to format fonts.
 12. June 22 Zero to Mastery, finished Chapter 46, text and fonts
+13. July 1 Zero to Mastery, Chapters 47-48.
+Images and Box Model
 ### Coffee Shops in Bend